How to Switch from IELTS to PTE After Failing Writing

 Why PTE Writing Is Structurally Different

-PTE Academic Writing is scored by the Intelligent Essay Assessor (IEA), an AI engine trained to evaluate lexical range and syntactic variety against a corpus of reference responses.
-It is not applying a Band descriptor rubric.
-It does not interpret what "complex structures" means in context.
-It maps your response against a statistical model and produces a score.
+PTE Academic Writing is scored by the Intelligent Essay Assessor (IEA), an AI engine that evaluates writing mechanics, syntactic complexity, lexical variety, and thematic coherence.
+It is not applying an IELTS Band descriptor rubric.
+It evaluates the response against its scoring model and produces a score.

 This matters for IELTS refugees for two reasons: